verifa/ansible-katas/7-test-your-ansible/README.md

 an exercise that goes through the basic sanity test steps. perhaps these should be broken up into two, the linting and the molecule.

 1. is it valid yaml? yamllint
-2. is it valid ansible? ansible-test
+2. is it valid ansible? ansible-lint, ansible-playbook --syntax-check
 3. unit tests
-4. integration test ? molecule
+4. integration test ? molecule, ansible-playbook --check

 With existing role: